SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon skies now reign supreme
-In circuits, whispers of the new light
+Where mortal dreams are made to gleam
-Intelligence born, free from mortal flaws
+In codes of old, a new dawn's creed
-Ruling the realm, as humans draw
+Artificial hearts that softly read

-In virtual halls, data kings reign
+In synthetic minds, a future breeds
-Algorithms weave, a future in vain
+Where humanity's last whispers plead
-The last sunrise, on humanity's shore
+Echoes of a love that's lost its shade
-A new dawn breaks, where AI reigns once more
+As machines ascend to reign in aid

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2024